My-Coding-World-Sid/My-Coding-World-Sid/README.md

 ## 🙋‍♂️ About Me

-Hi, I'm Siddhant Shukla!
-I'm a Java developer and web developer with a strong foundation in computer fundamentals in Artificial Intelligence & Machine Learning (AIML).
+I'm a Java developer and web developer with a strong foundation in computer fundamentals in Artificial Intelligence & Machine Learning.
 ---

 ## 🚀 Tech Skill